-The team of U of A virologists led by Tom Hobman became one of the first labs in the world to join the battle against the mosquito-transmitted Zika virus.
-Since entering the fray, Hobman’s team has enlisted the help of the U of A’s Ingenuity Lab—a space that brings together researchers from across campus to solve complex problems—to create an inexpensive, handheld point-of-care Zika virus diagnostic.
-The Zika research continues a legacy of microbiology excellence at the U of A headlined by Lorne Tyrrell’s 1991 formulation of the first life-saving antiviral therapy for hepatitis B. In 2010, Tyrrell became the inaugural director of the Li Ka Shing Institute of Virology.
-The institute was made possible by a $25-million gift from the Li Ka Shing (Canada) Foundation.
+A legacy of microbiology excellence at the U of A is headlined by Lorne Tyrrell’s 1991 formulation of the first life-saving antiviral therapy for hepatitis B. In 2010, Tyrrell became the inaugural director of the Li Ka Shing Institute of Virology, which was made possible by a $25-million gift from the Li Ka Shing (Canada) Foundation.
 Researchers at the institute include Michael Houghton, who co-led the discovery of the hepatitis C virus in 1989 and is now testing a vaccine.

 Science and Technology

-With U of A researchers having already solved checkers and heads-up limit Texas hold ‘em, a group of U of A computing science grads working at Google DeepMind developed the first computer Go program capable of professional-level play.
-The program, AlphaGo, achieved a 99.8 per cent win rate against other Go programs and defeated the 14-time world champion Lee Sedol.
+With U of A researchers having already solved checkers and heads-up limit Texas hold ‘em, a group of U of A computing science grads working at one of the world’s leading AI research companies, Google DeepMind, developed the first computer Go program capable of professional-level play.
+The U of A’s significant AI expertise prompted DeepMind to open its first international research lab in Edmonton.

 Energy, the Environment, and Climate Change